Q. Who owns and manages Burton Memorial Hall?

 Q. What about Risk Assessments?

 A. The Management Committee have undertaken a premises Risk Assessment and a COVID-19 Risk Assessment, copies of both are available to hirers from the Bookings Manager.
 Additionally, all hirers are required to complete a Risk Assessment for their own activity or group, a copy of which must also be provided to the Bookings Manager prior to the hirer's first hire session after 3rd September 2020.
-A sample template to help hirers undertake their own RA is available from the Bookings Manager.
+A sample template to help hirers undertake their own RA is available from our Hire Documentation page under the Rooms link in the menu above.

 Q. How many rooms are there and how big are they?